Technical Note | Outdoor Plastic End Caps | Material Selection + Fitment + DFM Review Before Tooling

 DFM Optimization Before Tool Build

-Once the material direction was confirmed, we continued into DFM optimization to reduce mold manufacturing and trial-stage risk.
+Once the product function and material direction are clear, DFM optimization helps reduce mold manufacturing and trial-stage risk.

 1. Functional Surface & Draft Strategy